shuchu/FieldNameClassification/README.md

 Classify the field type of a given field name based on an existing knowledge.

+List of files:
+- distance_based_fn_classifier.py:  a classifier based on the Damerau-evenshtein distance.
+It has O(n) complexity.
+- fasttext-fn-classifier.py: a classifier based on the FastText embedding.
+- tokenizer.py:  it includes the tokenize function for FastText embedding.
+All non-Englisth and non-digits characters will be removed. the output will be all lowercase, and the order of the original word is preserved.

 ## Example usage of distance based classifier: